A true story by Warren Strycker.

 It’s the HECM from HELL that didn’t happen.
 I am thankful for bunches of others that did.
 Don’t let this happen to you.

-If you live in Arizona and wish to consider a HECM to shore up your finances and take some pressure off, it will be OK to call me for help.
+If you live in Arizona and wish to consider a HECM to shore up your finances and take some pressure off, it will be OK to call me for help, but don’t wait until you’re 92 on the way to a heart bypass.
 See “Information tab” on the home page for particulars.